ynx0/website/src/features/development.md

 This example would cause `http://localhost:1234/api/endpoint` to be proxied to `http://localhost:8000/endpoint`.

-### `.proxyrc.js`
+### `.proxyrc.js`/`.proxyrc.ts`

-For more complex configurations, a `.proxyrc.js` file allows you to attach any [connect](https://github.com/senchalabs/connect)-compatible middleware.
+For more complex configurations, a `.proxyrc.js` or `.proxyrc.ts` file allows you to attach any [connect](https://github.com/senchalabs/connect)-compatible middleware.
 First, make sure you install `http-proxy-middleware` into your project.
 This example has the same behaviour as the `.proxyrc` version above.

 {% sample %}
 {% samplefile ".proxyrc.js" %}